TheCandidStartup/TheCandidStartup.github.io/_drafts/building-infinisheet-storybook.md

 # Custom Args

 `VirtualScroll` has imperative `scrollTo` and `scrollToItem` [methods]({% link _posts/2024-04-08-modern-react-virtual-scroll-grid-6.md %}) accessible via a ref to a `VirtualScrollProxy` imperative handle.
-My existing sample app let's you try them out.
+My existing sample app lets you try them out.
 I want to do the same in Storybook.

 You don't need to have a 1:1 mapping of args to props.
 You can create whatever additional args you want [for your own purposes](https://storybook.js.org/docs/writing-stories/args#args-can-modify-any-aspect-of-your-component) and make use of them in your rendering method.